smarc-project/smarc_stonefish_sims/README.md

 The robot interface also requires `sam_common`, see above.
-Apart from that, you will need [flexxros](https://github.com/nilsbore/flexxros), including dependencies, and also `sam_controllers`:
+Apart from that, you will need [flexxros](https://github.com/nilsbore/flexxros), including dependencies, and also the private `sam_controllers` package:
 ```
 pip3 install flexx rospkg
 pip3 install tornado==5